edimuj/cordova-plugin-audioinput/README.md

 audioinput.initialize( captureCfg, onInitialized );
 ```

-**Check whether the module already has permission to access the microphone.
+**Check whether the module already has permission to access the microphone.**
 The callback function has a single boolean argument, which is true if access to the microphone
 has been granted, and false otherwise.
-The check is passive - the user is not asked for permission
+The check is silent - the user is not asked for permission
 if they haven't already granted it.
 ```javascript
 audioinput.checkMicrophonePermission( onComplete );
 ```

-**Obtains permission to access the microphone from the user.
+**Obtains permission to access the microphone from the user.**
-This function will prompt the user for access to the microphone if they haven't already
+This function will prompt the user for access to the microphone if they haven't already granted it.
-granted it.
 The callback function has two arguments:
- * hasPermission - true if access to the microphone has been granted, and false otherwise.
+ * `hasPermission` - true if access to the microphone has been granted, and false otherwise.
- * message - optionally, a reason message, hasPermission is false
 ```javascript
 audioinput.getMicrophonePermission( onComplete );
 ```

 **Start capturing audio** from the microphone.
-Ensure that initialize and at least checkMicrophonePermission have been called before calling this.
+Ensure that initialize and at least `checkMicrophonePermission` have been called before calling this.
-The captureCfg parameter can include more configuration than previously passed to initialize.
+The `captureCfg` parameter can include more configuration than previously passed to initialize.
 ```javascript
 audioinput.start( captureCfg );
 ```